jonas-lindstrom/robot/README.md

 Input:<br>
 ● The size of the table as two integers [width, height].<br>
 ● The objects starting position as two integers [x, y].<br>
+● A string containing integers, as commands, ending with a 0.

 Output:<br>
 ● If the simulation succeeded: The objects final position as two integers [x, y].<br>